feyzijan/MineRescueBot/README.md

 - It passes this color value to a function that picks and executes the appropriate move, while storing the complement function(explained below) in memory
 - The buggy restarts the timer from 0 and keeps repeating this process until it is told to go back home upon reading the white card, or when an exception is triggered (more below)
 - When told to go home the buggy goes through its memory of stored movement times and functions and executes them successively to go back home

+## Interrupt Threshold Calibration

+**interrupt_threshold_calibrate** function is used to set the upper and lower interrupt thresholds
+Procedure:
+ - Lights flash to indicate start of calibration

+- Hold blue card up to front of buggy with a few millimeters gap while perpendicular to the floor
+- press the left button (RF3)
+- Leave blue card in front of buggy for at least a second
+- Remove blue card and press button and wait for at least one second
+- Add black card approximately 7 cm away from the front of the buggy and press the RF3 button again, wait for one second
+- Remove the black card
+- Place buggy at the start point of the tracking course and press RF3 button again to end calibration

 ## Motor Calibrations